-~ As a child I was in awe of my mother's grandparents (Sidney & Jane Row, immigrants) even though I could not figure out what they were saying during their little bickering sessions but somehow (perhaps because of this) I can now do a fantastic Scottish accent.
+~ As a child I was in awe of my mother's grandparents (Sidney & Maggie Row, immigrants) even though I could not figure out what they were saying during their little bickering sessions but somehow (perhaps because of this) I can now do a fantastic Scottish accent.
 (I love randomly broguing the phrase SCOTLAND YARD!)

 ~ On special occassions, my son and I proudly don our clan tartan neckties.

 ~ I love Craig Ferguson and the bagpipes more than my children (some days).

 ~ I almost bought a kilt when I was in Nova Scotia a few summers ago but (stereotype intact) I was too cheap.

 ~I actually own Scottish Strongman trading cards purchased at a highland games competition in Antigonish.